cjstehno/gradle-natives/README.md

 # Gradle Natives Plugin

-A Gradle plugin to aid in working with Java-based project that provide supporting native libraries.
+A Gradle plugin to aid in working with Java-based projects that provide supporting native libraries.

 ## Build